 The comparative view enables you to compare the target improvement rates set for the experiment, on a spider web graph.
 It is only available if at least two goals are configured on your experiment.

-To provide you with more details, we display a table similar to the one below is displayed at the bottom of the page, and offers a detailed view of experiment results per variation or per goal.
+To provide you with more details, we display a table similar to the one below is displayed at the bottom of the page and offers a detailed view of experiment results either by variation or by goal.
 Ventilation tools, filters and customization of the display are available to facilitate the visualization.

 You can click on the menu linked to each variation via a small icon.

 Here you can change the traffic allocation or redirect 100% of your visitors to the top-performing version of your page.